xmrig/xmrig/README.md

 # XMRig w/ Salvium Support

 Note about this project.
 This is specifically for people that are trying to mine Salvium.
 I am not rigourously testing this against other coins.
+They *should* work.
 I am only worried about XMR and SAL.

-If Salvium is not a coin you are interested in, I suggest you head to the official [XMRIG repo](https://github.com/xmrig/xmrighttps:/).
+If Salvium is not a coin you are interested in or this bothers you, I suggest you head to the official [XMRIG repo](https://github.com/xmrig/xmrighttps:/).
 It works great for everything else.
-It also works for SAL with a few caveates.

 ## Salvium Coin Configuration